anaumghori/Sketch-to-Image/README.md

 ## Key Features
-- **Variety of Art Styles**
-    Choose from an extensive selection of artistic styles including Anime, Neon and Manga each tailored to produce unique and visually captivating results.
-Each style comes with predefined prompts that can be further personalized.

-- **Edge Detection & Processing**
+- **Custom Prompts Made Simple**
+    Generate stunning outputs with short and straightforward text prompts.
+No need for intricate details—just describe your idea, and the system brings it to life.

+- **Style-Specific Refinements**
+    Each predefined style leverages tailored negative prompts to avoid common flaws, ensuring the output is visually polished and consistent with the chosen theme.

+- **Advanced Edge Detection**
-    Preprocesses images with HED edge detection and non-maximum suppression for improved sketch-like outputs.
-Images undergo Gaussian blur to smooth out sharp transitions, making them more suitable for processing into art.
+    Input images are processed with HED edge detection, Gaussian blur, and non-maximum suppression to create clean and refined sketch-like outputs, seamlessly preparing them for image generation.

+- **Diverse Style Options**
+    Explore a variety of styles such as Anime, Neon, and Manga, each carefully designed to produce unique results.
+Alternatively, the "No Style" option offers flexibility for generating hyper-realistic visuals or minimalist designs.

+- **Interactive Interface**
+    Built with Gradio, the user-friendly interface ensures a smooth and intuitive experience, enabling real-time input and instant image generation.

-- **Custom Prompts**
+- **Fine-Tuned Controls**
-    Users can input simple text prompts to guide the generation process, tailoring the output to specific creative ideas.
-Along with the custom user prompt, style-specific negative prompts are used to avoid common image generation pitfalls, ensuring the output meets high-quality standards
+   Adjust parameters like steps, guidance scale, and conditioning scale to refine the output, giving you the tools to achieve precise and detailed results.

 - **Seed Control & Randomization**
-    Provides options for adjusting random seeds, enabling reproducible results or diverse variations.

-- **Interactive Interface**
-    Built with Gradio, allowing for a seamless and intuitive user experience with real-time image generation.

-- **Advanced Options**
-    Allows users to fine-tune generation parameters such as steps, guidance scale, and conditioning scale for more precise control over the output.
-These options empower users to produce more detailed results according to their preferences.
+    Experiment with diverse variations by randomizing the seed or recreate specific outputs by setting a fixed seed for reproducibility.

 ## Example